Analysis: T.J. Maxx, others look past chaos to e-commerce bonanza

 A cardinal sin in e-commerce is to tell customers something is available when it’s not, and conversely, having an item in stock but not having it on the website.
 That is why the retailers are investing in software that manages inventory, tracks it in real time, and continuously updates the websites.

-This will be TJX Cos Inc’s (TJX.N), owner of T.J.
+This will be TJX Cos Inc‘s, owner of T.J.
 Maxx, second stab at e-commerce after a 2005 failure.
 It abandoned its first attempt after only a year following poor sales, turmoil in the corner office, and challenges at its smaller chains.
 That failure cost TJX $15 million.

 Now, TJX is one of the fastest growing retailers, and T.J.
 Maxx one of the most popular brands.
 In 2011, it hired Elaine Boltz, a leading e-commerce executive.
 Last year, it spent about $200 million to buy online retailer Sierra Trading for its technology and expertise.